Red Bank Family Law

 It is common for real estate, for example, to be bought as separate property by one spouse before a marriage.
 However, during the marriage, the other spouse may make improvements on it, make mortgage payments on it, or construct an improvement on it.
 Moreover, it may increase in value.
 In that case, it is important to conduct an asset trace to determine just how much of the real estate is marital property.Consult an Experienced Family Law Lawyer in Red Bank

-At Goldstein Law Group have a sophisticated practice in New Jersey municipalities.
+At Goldstein Law Group, we have a sophisticated practice in New Jersey municipalities.
 We take the time to understand the concerns of our clients and use our utmost care to safeguard our clients' interests during divorce proceedings.
 Our main office is located in Old Bridge, and we have a satellite office in Freehold.
 Contact our divorce attorneys at 732-967-6777 or via our online form for an appointment with a Red Bank family law attorney.